insios/smarthost/README.md

 # insios/smarthost

-A smarthost is an MTA (Mail Transfer Agent), or mail relay via which third parties can send emails and have them forwarded on to the recipient's email servers.
+A smarthost is an MTA (Mail Transfer Agent), or mail relay via which third parties can send emails and have them forwarded to the recipient's email servers.
+So, it is specialized to deal with outbound emails.

 ## Description